Cooper Memorial Design Fund

-Cooper’s legacy still survives today, not least in the fact that the spine of every MIT Press publication still bears the logo she designed, the set of seven bars that mimic the vertical strokes of the letters mitp.
-But more generally this inheritance reveals itself through the attention given to the design and production of all of the Press’s books and journals—especially those that touch upon the disciplines closest to her own: art, design, architecture and visual culture.
+The spine of every MIT Press publication still bears the colophon she designed, a set of seven bars mimicking the vertical strokes of the letters mitp that was recently acquired by the Museum of Modern Art for their collection of iconic graphic design.
+And we follow in Cooper's footsteps through the attention given to the design and production of all of the Press’s books and journals—especially those that touch upon the disciplines closest to her own: art, design, architecture, and visual culture.

 Browse recent publications supported by the Cooper Memorial Design Fund: